 If full matrix linear algebra is being used, the th element of the Jacobian must be stored in .

 If banded matrix linear algebra is being used then the th element of the Jacobian must be stored in , where and ; here and are the number of subdiagonals and superdiagonals, respectively, in the band.

-will return in J the number of the column of the Jacobian that is required and will set or .
-If , then the th element of the Jacobian must be stored in ; otherwise it must be stored in .
+will return in j the number of the column of the Jacobian that is required and will set or .
+If , the th element of the Jacobian must be stored in ; otherwise it must be stored in .